web3-storage/pickup/README.md

 ## Pickup and validator logic

-In the following schema the architecture of `pickup` with the `validator` enabled.
+This flowchart shows the logic of `pickup` with the `validator` enabled.

 ![Router diagram](docs/flowchart-validation.jpg)